HONEYPOTZ-AI/SAASGENIX/README.md

 ## 🧠 Overview

 SaaSgenix is an enterprise-grade agentic AI platform designed to accelerate SaaS development.
-This branding kit includes visual and design assets to represent the SaaSgenix identity across digital and print media.
+This repo contains codebase and branding kit including visual and design assets to represent the SaaSgenix identity across digital and print media.

 ## 📦 Contents